-The Green Fund has $50,000 to disburse during the 2020-2021 academic year.
-We anticipate funding three to five projects.
+The Green Fund has $50,000 to disburse during the 2023-2024 academic year.
+We anticipate funding four to ten projects.
 Applicants may identify additional sources of support, such as in-kind contributions from the host facility (e.g., labor provided by the host facility to install materials purchased by the Green Fund) or external funding (e.g., a government rebate for energy efficiency).
 The budget section of the application form requests both the amount requested from the Green Fund and any amount(s) provided by other sources.

 Please note: when an infrastructure project budget exceeds $50,000, the state of Wisconsin requires additional project review.
 This review extends the project timeline to two to three years depending on the complexity of the project.
 The Green Fund Review Committee will consider applications for larger projects, but applicants should be aware of the implications of proposing projects over this $50,000 threshold.

 Pre-proposals can be submitted anytime.
 Green Fund staff will then work with you to connect with facilities staff to develop your ideas ahead of the Full Application deadlines.